Chordia1109/damped-oscillator-sciml/slides/README.md

-# Figures
+# Slides

-This folder contains the figures generated from the notebooks and used in the report and presentation.
+This folder contains the presentation slides and related presentation materials.